 Single-use equipment trains are also enabling innovative start-ups and contract manufacturers to rapidly produce clinical trial material, monoclonal antibodies (mAbs) or cell and gene therapies.

-Contrary to common perception, the environmental footprint of single-use technology is also lower because of the reduced consumption of water, energy and chemicals used to clean and sterilise stainless steel equipment.
+Contrary to common perception, the environmental footprint of single-use technology is also lower because of the reduced consumption of water, energy and chemicals used primarily in cleaning and sterilising stainless steel equipment.

 The manual nature of single-use can make automation a challenge in GMP manufacturing environments.
-However, there are significant automation efficiencies created by having suppliers such as GE deliver prevalidated and tested manufacturing control system (MCS) software with the equipment.
+However, there are significant automation efficiencies created by having suppliers like GE deliver prevalidated and tested manufacturing control system (MCS) software with the equipment.

 This GMP MCS software, complete with design specifications and executed test protocols, reduces commissioning time on site by avoiding the need to rediscover knowledge from project to project.

-Being able to make “out of the box” purchases, for standard manufacturing execution systems, digital dashboards and data analytics platforms, as well as MCS software, will lead to improved regulatory submissions, more effective GMP Non Conformance (NC) investigations and increased production capacity.
+This will lead to improved regulatory submissions, more effective GMP Non-Conformance (NC) investigations and increased production capacity.

 Beyond the benefits for GMP manufacturers, the success of single-use is having a much broader impact.
 The lower cost and ease of use gives market access to start-ups who may not have the capital to invest in contract services or traditional manufacturing sites.